alphastrata/shadplay/bevy-shader-book.md

 // "SMAA Presets".)

 /**
- * If there is an neighbor edge that has SMAA_LOCAL_CONTRAST_FACTOR times
+ * If there is a neighbor edge that has SMAA_LOCAL_CONTRAST_FACTOR times
  * bigger contrast than current edge, current edge will be discarded.
  *
  * This allows to eliminate spurious crossing edges, and is based on the fact